seirin16/Gemma3N_Finetune/README.md

 ## 🚀 Overview

 Gemma-3N is a lightweight (~4B parameters) multimodal LLM from Google, capable of processing text and images.
-This notebook fine-tunes it for phishing detection, where the model analyzes:
+This project fine-tunes it for phishing detection, where the model analyzes:

 * **URL:** For lexical patterns like typosquatting.
 * **HTML Extract:** Truncated to 5,000 characters for structural anomalies (e.g., suspicious scripts).